MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/security-check-with-attempts/ios.md

 A **challenge handler** is a class responsible for handling challenges sent by the MobileFirst server, such as collecting credentials and submitting them back to the `SecurityCheck`.

-In this example, the `SecurityCheck` is the one defined in
+In this example, the `SecurityCheck` is the one defined in [Implementing Security Check with Attempts Security Adapter](../adapter).
+The challenge sent by this `SecurityCheck` contains the number of remaining attempts to login (`remainingAttempts`), and an optional `errorMsg`.